ponnar-aws/aws-developercertificate-udemy/README.md

 1. use cloud front for GET intensive
 2. mixed contents - avoid sequential key names . rendam names.

+topics not covered :
+EFS - elastic file system - can be considered as shared location.
+EFS can be attached multiple EC2 at a time. storage gateway - useful when migration. volume gateway - migration helpful. some process in on premise other in aws.

 ## Serverless computing